rapenne-s/bento/README.md

 # Workflow

 1. make configuration changes per host in `hosts/` or a global include file in `utils` (you can rename it as you wish)
-2. run `sudo ./populate_chroot.sh` to verify, build every system, and publish the configuration files on the SFTP server
+2. run `sudo bento deploy` to verify, build every system, and publish the configuration files on the SFTP server
 3. hosts will pickup changes and run a rebuild

 # Track each host state

 As each host is sending a log upon rebuild to tell if it failed or succeeded, we can use this file to check what happened since the sftp file `last_time_changed` was created.

-Using `./get_status.sh` you can track the current state of each hosts (time since last update, current NixOS version, status report)
+Using `bento status` you can track the current state of each hosts (time since last update, current NixOS version, status report)

 [![asciicast](https://asciinema.org/a/519060.svg)](https://asciinema.org/a/519060)